Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Supporting Information

 \subsubsection{ROA Circular Intensity Difference}

-In Fig. \ref{fig:k_psuedo}, we compare the ROA circular intensity differences (CID) calculated with different reference frames for the electronic pseudomomentum to the experimental values reported in Ref. \citenum{bose_ab_1990}.
-The best agreement with experimental CIDs (shown in black) was found with the calculation of the electronic pseudomomentum relative to a local center of charge (shown in blue), which is also the data shown in Fig. 1 in the main paper.
-If the non-local limit was adopted using either the total center-of-charge (shown in green) or the total center-of-mass (shown in yellow), the agreement with experiment becomes worse, suggesting the importance of locality.
-The previous choice of calculating the electronic pseudomomentum relative to the nuclear coordinates (shown in orange) does not give as good match with experimental CIDs as the local center of charge, suggesting the need for some delocalization and smooth switching function.
+In Fig. \ref{fig:k_psuedo}, we compare the ROA circular intensity differences (CID) calculated with different reference frames for the electronic pseudomomentum to the experimental values reported in Refs. \citenum{bose_ab_1990} and \citenum{polavarapu_vibrational_1993}.
+The best agreement with experimental CIDs (shown in black) was found with the calculation of the electronic pseudomomentum relative to a local center of charge (shown in blue, $\sigma=\eta = 1.5$ Bohr and $\beta = 9$ Bohr), which is also the data shown in Fig. 1 in the main paper.
+If the non-local limit was adopted using either the total center-of-charge (shown in green, $\sigma= 1.5$ Bohr, $\beta = 9$ Bohr, and $\eta = 20$ Bohr), the agreement with experiment becomes worse, suggesting the importance of locality.
+The previous choice of calculating the electronic pseudomomentum relative to the nuclear coordinates (shown in orange, $\sigma= 1.5$ Bohr and $\beta = 9$ Bohr) does not give as good match with experimental CIDs as the local center of charge, suggesting the need for some delocalization and smooth switching function.